daattali/beautiful-jekyll/covid-policy.md

   * Vaccine Brand
   * Vaccination Dates

-Attendees that have lost their CDC card can use the below resources to locate records.
+Attendees that have lost their CDC card can use the below resources to locate records:

 Wisconsin Residents can access WIR [https://www.dhfswir.org/PR/clientSearch.do](https://www.dhfswir.org/PR/clientSearch.do)